 The Pharmacy Leadership Meeting is an informational meeting intended to keep management and clinical staffs current with department projects and up to date with recent developments in our department.

 The residents are appointed to the Pharmacy and Therapeutics Committee as non-voting members.
 Each PGY1 resident will write at least two new drug reviews and present this information to the committee for formulary inclusion or exclusion.
-The residents’ MUEs will also be approved and reviewed by the Pharmacy and Therapeutics Committee.
-The PGY2 resident will act in the role of committee secretary by taking minutes and working to set each month’s agenda.
+The residents’ medication use evaluations (MUE) will also be approved and reviewed by the Pharmacy and Therapeutics Committee.

-Residents and preceptors will meet at least monthly to discuss current issues involving the residents and the residency program.
+Residents and preceptors from all programs will meet at least monthly to discuss current issues involving the residents and the respective residency program.

-Residents will attend the monthly pharmacy clinical leader meeting to discuss clinical issues affecting the department and care of patients at Children’s.
+PGY1 pharmacy practice residents will attend the monthly CPPC meeting to discuss clinical issues affecting the department and care of patients at Children’s Minnesota.

 The department will pay for travel, lodging and meeting registration for one national meeting.
-PGY1 residents typically attend the PPAG Annual Meeting in late April and will present the results of their residency project at the meeting.
-In addition to the PPAG annual meeting, the PGY2 resident will also attend the ASHP Midyear Clinical Meeting.
+The PGY1 pediatric pharmacy residents typically attend the Pediatric Pharmacy Association (PPA) annual meeting in late April and present the results of their residency project at the meeting.

 Local professional meetings

-The resident will be scheduled to provide four case presentations that meet requirements to qualify as CE credit with the Minnesota Board of Pharmacy.
-The topic of these presentations will be related to a current learning experience and will be presented via network link to both of Children’s – Minnesota’s hospital campuses.
+The resident will be scheduled to provide four case presentations that meet requirements to qualify as continued pharmacy education (CPE) credit with the Accreditation Council for Pharmacy Education (ACPE).
+The topic of these presentations will be related to a current learning experience and will be presented via network link to both of Children’s Minnesota hospital campuses.
 Preceptors of clinical rotations may also request the resident to present a case presentation or journal club at the end of their rotation.
+Residents should discuss with their preceptor the expectations for case presentations and journal clubs at the start of the rotation.

-The resident shall also provide didactic coursework for pharmacy students at the College of Pharmacy.
+The PGY1 pharmacy practice residents also provide didactic coursework for pharmacy students at the Minnesota College of Pharmacy.

-PGY1 residents and PGY2 residents who have not completed a teaching certificate will complete a teaching certificate during their residency year.
-The certificate is modeled on recommendations published by ACCP and includes large group didactic instruction, small group discussion and precepting.
+PGY1 pediatric pharmacy residents will complete and earn a teaching certificate during their residency year.
+The certificate is modeled on recommendations published by the American College of Clinical Pharmacy (ACCP) and includes large group didactic instruction, small group discussion and precepting.

 Each resident completes a research or major project as part of their residency training.
 Each resident will work with their preceptor in the selection of their project.
-The results of this project are presented by the resident at the Annual Meeting of the Pediatric Pharmacy Advocacy Group.
-Assistance in research design is provided by Children’s Research Sponsored Programs in planning the project.
+The PGY1 pharmacy practice residents will present the results of this project at the Annual PPA Meeting in spring.
+Assistance in research project design and statistics is provided by Children’s Minnesota Research Sponsored Programs.

 Adverse Drug Report Review